(Last Updated On: 24th May 2019)

 Until a few years ago The Scotsman Steps had been a bit neglected.
 As a way of discouraging the ‘undesirables’ who tended to hang out in the stairwell, the Fruitmarket Gallery on Market Street commissioned Turner Award winning artist Martin Creed to give them a major spruce up.
 The result is his work called ‘Work No 1059 2011’.
 Seems he’s not one for cryptic titles.
 If you want the arty farty interpretation of the steps, Creed sees his work as a microcosm of walking through the world and a comment on Edinburgh’s multiculturalism amidst a still proud traditionalism.
 To the rest of us, it’s a pleasant, quick and handy route from Old to New Town, where every step is a different colour marble from all over the world.

-In yet more cases of straighforward titles, you can find the Scotsman Steps attached to The Scotsman Building on North Bridge, which was once the home of The Scotsman newspaper, but is now the Scotsman Hotel.
+In yet more cases of straightforward titles, you can find the Scotsman Steps attached to The Scotsman Building on North Bridge, which was once the home of The Scotsman newspaper, but is now the Scotsman Hotel.

 Stuff to Know